-Highlights last season included recitals at the Wigmore Hall and the Queen Elizabeth Hall in London, Mercutio Roméo et Juliette for De Nederlandse Opera and concerts at the Concertgebouw and for the Brighton Festival.
-Engagements in 13/14 include Brahms Requiem with Marin Alsop and the Orchestra of the Age of Enlightenment at the BBC Proms, St. Matthew Passion with the Netherlands Philharmonic Orchestra, concerts at the Concertgebouw, Beethoven Mass in C with the Philharmonia Orchestra, Aeneas Dido and Aeneas in Versailles and Rouen, Ubalde and Aronte Armide for the Netherlands Opera and Hamlet for La Monnaie, and further recitals for the Wigmore Hall, Dartington, the Concertgebouw and in Rotterdam.
-Beyond this season Neven sings the Title role Don Giovanni for Bergen National Opera; has concerts with Les Violons du Roy under Bernard Labadie at New York’s Carnegie Hall and in Chicago; and performs several solo recitals at the Wigmore Hall.
+Engagements in 13/14 include Brahms Requiem with Marin Alsop and the Orchestra of the Age of Enlightenment at the BBC Proms, St Matthew Passion with the Netherlands Philharmonic Orchestra, concerts at the Concertgebouw, Beethoven Mass in C with the Philharmonia Orchestra, Aeneas Dido and Aeneas in Versailles and Rouen, Ubalde and Aronte Armide for the Netherlands Opera and Hamlet for La Monnaie, and further recitals for the Wigmore Hall, Dartington, the Concertgebouw and in Rotterdam.
+Beyond this season Neven’s engagements include the title role Don Giovanni for Bergen National Opera; Castor et Pollux in Dijon and Lille with Emmanuelle Haïm; concerts with Les Violons du Roy under Bernard Labadie at New York’s Carnegie Hall and in Chicago; St Matthew Passion with Capella Amsterdam; and recitals with Robert Hall at De Doelen, and Imogen Cooper at the Wigmore Hall.

 Henk Neven is represented by Intermusica in the UK.